rubenfiszel/master-thesis/src/rbpf.md

 ## Particle Filter

 Particle filters are computationaly expensive.
-This is the reason why their usage is not very popular currently for low-powered embedded systems like drones.
-However, they are used in Avionics for planes since the computational resources are less scarce and the precision crucial.
+This is why their usage is not very popular currently for low-powered embedded systems like drones.
+However, they are used in Avionics for planes since the computational resources are less scarce and the precision more crucial.
 Accelerating hardware could widen the usage of particle filters to embedded systems.

 Particle filters are sequential monte carlo methods.
 Like all monte carlo method, they rely on repeated sampling for estimation of a distribution.